 Skip to main content

-Your questions answered – Everything you need to know about baby-led weaning
+Your questions answered – everything you need to know about baby-led weaning

-Guide to baby-led weaning, a trending solid introduction method
+Guide to this trending solid introduction method

-Then what?
-Often, parents shift to making or buying purees.
+Parents shift to making or buying purees as they begin to introduce their little ones to solid foods.
 Cue caregivers pretending a spoon is an airplane and feeding their little child some version of oatmeal or pureed peas and sweet potatoes.
 These days, some parents are taking a different approach and introducing solids straight away.
 It’s known as baby-led weaning.

 What is baby-led weaning?
-The method, developed by former public health nurse Gill Rapley, involves adults giving babies solid foods in their natural form and allowing the baby to self-feed.
+The method, developed by former public health nurse Gill Rapley, involves adults giving babies solid foods in their natural form and allowing them baby to self-feed.
 If a parent makes spaghetti, meatballs, and broccoli for dinner, the baby will eat it, too.
 Proponents say it respects a baby’s independence and food autonomy and may reduce picky eating.

 It can also be a ton of food.
 Here’s what to know about baby-led weaning.